 Our early Canadian history/heritage starts with the first settlers in the Humber Valley.
 Etienne Brule became the first recorded explorer to see the Humber and view Lake Ontario.
 Toronto’s first industrial building was a government-owned sawmill built in 1793 by the Queen’s Rangers on the order of Lieutenant-

 Governor John Graves Simcoe to mill lumber for the proposed town of York.
 In 1803 the King’s Mill fell victim to fire and in 1834 Thomas Fisher of Leeds, England built a mill on this site and soon after sold it to William Gamble, the first Reeve of Etobicoke.
 In 1837 Gamble decided to build a new and larger mill and called in a young man named William Tyrrell to handle the construction.
 A fire in 1849 destroyed this mill and Tyrrell was again called upon to build a new and larger mill.
 Stone for the new mill came from the Humber Valley as did the lumber and the beams which were hand hewn on the site.
 Lime was brought from Kingston to the mouth of the Humber then was transported by barge to the site.
 In 1881 a small fire was started in the upper part of the new mill to prevent apples, which were stored there, from freezing.
 The small fire became an inferno, gutting the mill and leaving only heavy stone walls.
-The skeleton of this great stone structure became the lobby of the Hotel which opened in 2001.

 Home Smith, a local entrepreneur and developer began to develop the Kingsway Area.
 He opened The Old Mill Tea Garden on the west bank of the Humber River on August 4, 1914, the first day of World War 1.